 Bright Red Skies is a story driven apocalyptic tactical turn-based RPG where one decision can alter the entire story.

-The January monthly devlog for Bright Red Skies, a post-apocalyptic tactical turn-based RPG set in a modernized, fictional world.
+The May devlog for Bright Red Skies, a post-apocalyptic tactical turn-based RPG set in a modernized, fictional world.

-The December monthly devlog for Bright Red Skies, a post-apocalyptic tactical turn-based RPG set in a modernized, fictional world.
+The April devlog for Bright Red Skies, a post-apocalyptic tactical turn-based RPG set in a modernized, fictional world.